statKim/hyunsungkim/content/publication/2022-cau-hospital/index.md

 ---
-title: "Association between the incidence of type 1 diabetes mellitus and tuberculosis or Bacillus Calmette‐Guérin immunization in children and adolescents: data from the International Diabetes Federation and World Health Organization"
+title: "Association between the incidence of type 1 diabetes and tuberculosis or BCG immunization"
 authors:
 - Ji-Young Park
 - Y-J Choe